lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 ```

 As in the previous examples, the Kafka Streams API almost feels like plain
 English.
-But, as I said, there are a couple of details worth discussing.
+But there are a couple of details worth discussing.

 First of all, there's a `table` method which creates an instance of `KTable`.

 A `KTable` is a powerful abstraction Kafka Streams calls a changelog stream.

-While record streams (what `KStream` abstract) always append new record to their
+While record streams (what `KStream` abstract) always append new records to
-dataset, changelog streams only do so if the record isn't present in the dataset
+their dataset, changelog streams only do so if the record isn't present in the
-(it uses the record key to check presence).
+dataset (it uses the record key to check presence).

 When a record already exists, its value is updated with the most recent version.